Population Characteristics in Northwest OregonDecember 18, 2018

-As a region, the five counties of northwest Oregon (Benton, Clatsop, Columbia, Lincoln, and Tillamook) generally had fewer children and mid-career working-age adults than did the state as a whole.
+As a region, the five counties of northwest Oregon (Benton, Clatsop, Columbia, Lincoln and Tillamook) generally had fewer children and mid-career working-age adults than did the state as a whole.
 By the same token, there were relatively more older teens, college-age adults, and senior residents in the area than in the state.
-There were two small exceptions to this condition: the region had about the same percentage of adults ages 45 to 59 and people over the age of 85 as did the state.
-The data are from the 2012-2016 American Community Survey by the Census Bureau.
+There was one exception to this condition: the region had about the same percentage of adults over the age of 85 as did the state.
+The data are from the 2013-2017 American Community Survey by the U.S. Census Bureau.

 The situation is more varied when the distribution for each county is examined.
-The four less-populated counties tend to be more similar to each other than with metropolitan Benton County.
+Clatsop and Columbia counties are more similar to the statewide distribution of age than the other counties.
+Lincoln and Tillamook counties are similar in that they have fewer young and middle-age people and more older people than the state.
 The most striking difference with Benton County was the large number of people ages 15 to 19 and 20 to 24 living there due to the presence of Oregon State University.
-Tillamook and Lincoln counties had proportionately more residents between the ages of 60 and 85.
-Columbia County generally had more children, young teenagers and people in the middle of their careers.
 The counties were most similar in their share of children under age five and adults over age 85.

-The age distribution of Clatsop and Columbia counties’ populations were more similar to the state as a whole than the other counties in the area.
-Columbia County had relatively more young children than other counties in the region and, along with Benton County, was close to the state on the number of seniors.
-Columbia County differed the most from the state by having relatively fewer young adults than did the state.
-The county is just developing its community college, which may influence that age group.
-Clatsop County was close to the state in many age categories; it simply tended to have a little fewer people under the age of 55 and more people over that age.
+Clatsop and Columbia counties had relatively more young children than other counties in the region and, along with Benton County, was close to the state on the number of older seniors.
+Clatsop and Columbia counties generally differed from the state’s age distribution by less than 1 percentage point for youth 19 years and under.
+Columbia County differed the most from the state by having relatively fewer young adults ages 25 to 34 than did the state.
+The county is just developing a community college, which may influence that age group.
+Clatsop County was close to the state in many age categories; it simply tended to have slightly fewer people under the age of 55 and more people over that age.